lukefredrickson/acs-dashboard/README.md

 **TODO: Python VirtualEnv setup**

 Use the provided scripts to automatically download and modify the ACS PUMS and PUMAs data.
 These may take a while to run, depending on your internet speed.
-For a verbose explaination, see the [Downloading & Setting up Data Files](#downloading-&-setting-up-data-files) section.
+For a verbose explaination, see the [Downloading and Setting up Data Files](#downloading-and-setting-up-data-files) section.

 **NOTE: These scripts don't exist yet**